 Higher CC bikes also have higher insurance rates and costs for maintenance.
 Depending on the model a larger motorcycle could have insurance costs many times that of a small to mid-range bike.
 As a beginner rider, it is crucial to consider the financial aspect of owning a motorcycle.
 Stick with a lower CC bike until you have more experience and can handle the added expenses of higher CC bikes.

 More powerful bikes require more experience and skill to handle safely.
-A beginner rider may get into situations quickly and be overwhelmed and lose control on a higher CC bike, leading to potential serious accidents.
+A beginner rider may get into situations quickly and be overwhelmed and lose control on a higher CC bike, leading to potentially serious accidents.

 What CC Bike Should I Start With?
 What Models Should You Consider?

-Some recommended beginner bikes include models such as the Honda Rebel 300/500, Suzuki DR-Z400, and Kawasaki Ninja 250, 300, and 400, Yamaha R3, Yamaha MMT03, and the Honda CBR300.
+Some recommended beginner bikes include models such as the Honda Rebel 300/500, Suzuki DR-Z400, Kawasaki Ninja 250, 300, and 400, Yamaha R3, Yamaha MMT03, and the Honda CBR300.
 These bikes have enough power for a beginner to enjoy but not too much to become overwhelming or dangerous.

 What Does CC Refer To?